seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **CAPULET**
 Hang thee, young baggage! disobedient wretch!
-I tell thee what: get thee to church o’ Thursday,
+I tell thee what: get thee to church o' Thursday,
 Or never after look me in the face:
 Speak not, reply not, do not answer me;
 My fingers itch.
 Wife, we scarce thought us blest